TLBStudio/price-calculator/TEST_COVERAGE_SUMMARY.md

 # Test Coverage Implementation Summary

 ## Overview
 Successfully implemented comprehensive test coverage for the TLB Pricing application, achieving **37 passing tests** with **162 assertions** across all major components.
+Combined with **PHPStan Level 6** static analysis, this provides enterprise-grade code quality assurance.

 ## What Was Accomplished